 - Medication.
 Drugs offered for rib pain can be pain killers or something to help treat the underlying illness, if applicable.
 Pain killers are often prescribed for trauma cases where the ribs are cracked, bruised, or fractured.

 - Rest.
 For physical trauma causes, rest and relaxation are crucial to help the ribs heal.
 Strenuous movement only taxes the bones, possibly causing further damage to the ribs.
 Doctors may even attach a device that minimizes movement for the patient, therefore giving the ribs time to heal.

 - Surgery.
 In some cases, surgery might be necessary.
-However, this is a worst case scenario and only recommended by doctors if no other option is available.
-The good news is that most surgeries today end successfully, thanks to the miracles of modern science.
+However, this is a worst case scenario and is only recommended by doctors if no other option is available.
+The good news is that most surgeries today end successfully.